The Opioid Crisis and Medical Malpractice

 The Opioid Misuse Crisis was declared a “Public Health Emergency” in October 2017 by President Trump and the HHS Office for Civil Rights, and a package of bills aimed at fighting the crisis was signed.

 Several Ivy League Law Schools have become involved in solving the crisis – looking at it from many perspectives such as public health, mental health, social justice and race, insurance law and economics.
-Many are questioning the ethics and legal ramifications of continued opioid prescriptions in the light of the crisis, and are looking into criminal, civil, policy and regulatory solutions.
+Many are questioning the ethics and legal consequences of continued opioid prescriptions in the light of the crisis, and are looking into criminal, civil, policy and regulatory solutions.

 Following the recommendations of the CDS on opioid prescriptions for pain management, many states have implemented new laws and regulations regarding prescribing practices.